 \section{Generalizations via dimensional reduction}

 We have thus far examined maps $f\colon \Gamma\to\RR$.
-However, one is often interested in maps to higher dimensional vector spaces.
-There is a simple bootstrapping technique that allows one to deduce statements about maps to $\mathbb R^r$ from ones about balanced functions.
+However, one is often interested in maps to higher-dimensional vector spaces.
+There is a simple bootstrapping technique that allows one to deduce statements about maps to $\mathbb R^r$ from statements about balanced functions.